program HD3 south k building

 A nursing faculty

-Our faculty are all nurses or nurse practitioners and will provide you with insight they’ve gained from working in hospitals and doctor’s offices.
+Our faculty are all nurses or nurse practitioners and will provide you with insights they’ve gained from working in hospitals and doctor’s offices.

 They’ll introduce you to nursing specialties and help you develop the critical thinking skills necessary to care for culturally diverse patients.